Skip to content

 Unlike in the 70:20:10 model where formal learning accounts for a mere 10%, the 55:25:20 model allocates a more robust 20% for formal learning.
 While experiential learning and social learning are key to an effective blend, organizations benefit when formal learning is a vital component of the learning mix.

-Virtual instructor-led training retains the value of traditional classroom interaction in an online environment.
-It needs different instructional material (such as facilitator and participant guides, worksheets, classroom decks) and collaboration activities (chat, annotations, polls, whiteboards, etc.) to take the place of those used in the physical classroom.
+Virtual Instructor-led Training (VILT) retains the value of traditional classroom interaction in an online environment.
+It needs different instructional materials (such as facilitator and participant guides, worksheets, classroom decks) and collaboration activities (chat, annotations, polls, whiteboards, etc.) to take the place of those used in the physical classroom.
 A facilitator will also be needed to help the instructor take care of technical aspects such as screen sharing, chat windows, and breakout room activities.

 Wrap Up